Pound hug: Origin

 The pound hug evolved from the dap, a type of handshake created by African-American soldiers serving in the Vietnam War.
 Due to the high racial tensions in the United States during this time, black soldiers were frequent victims of racist violence and systemic discrimination in the military.
-The dap became a gesture of unity and solidarity between black veterans, with its movements symbolizing "I’m not above you, you’re not above me, we’re side by side, we’re together".
+The dap became a gesture of unity and solidarity between black veterans, with its movements symbolizing "I'm not above you, you're not above me, we're side by side, we're together".
 From these veterans, the dap dispersed into hip hop culture and eventually popular culture, retaining its conveyed sense of camaraderie.

-Popular Culture

-An example of the pound hug can be seen in the Tupac Shakur video "I Get Around" in 1993.